julian-berks/Cap-Gemini-Test/README.md

 Description
 ===========
 This set of scripts creates a VPC with internet gateway, 2 Subnets (app and DMZ), a NAT gateway for use by the app servers,  security groups and an autoscaling group to create 2 applications servers (configurable).
 On start-up, each server pulls a binary copy of the application from a separate Git Hub code repository (julian-berks/Capgemini-Code/master/GoTest) and executes it.
+(Source code can also be found in this repo).
 An elastic load balancer manages traffic to the application and listens on port 80.

 A build.sh shell script is provided to, if necessary, create the backend S3 bucket needed to store the state files, automate the initialisation of terraform and run the build process.